Barbara1998/nodejs-project-quaye-germaneau/README.md

 After downloading or cloning our repository open it in a code editing platform open your terminal and execute the following command in this specific order :

 1. Install node modules and dependencies : `npm install`
-2. Populate the database : `npm run populate`
+2. Populate the database and create folder for database: `npm run populate`
 3. Run tests : `npm run test`
 4. Run the application : `npm run dev` or `npm run start`